Skip to main content

 If you're a clean beauty fan, might I introduce you to Tower28?
 It’s a cosmetics line created by Amy Liu, who was inspired to create it out of her own need for makeup that would do its job without irritating her sensitive skin or eczema.
 Everything is non-toxic and vegan, with ingredients designed to nourish and calm the skin.

 The brand has amassed hundreds of positive reviews both on its website and on Sephora.
-If you have skin sensitivities, check out—between its lipgloss, cream blush, bronzer, and highlighter, something always seems to be sold out!
+If you have skin sensitivities, check it out—between its lipgloss, cream blush, bronzer, and highlighter, something always seems to be sold out!

 Shop Tower28

-2. Cocofloss
+2. Blueland

 Left: Asian female founders of Cocofloss, right: multi-colored cocofloss on blue background